 Step 8.
-Add a protective top coat.
+Add a protective topcoat.

-We actually chose a matte color and wanted a top coat that was also a gloss.
+I actually chose a matte color and wanted a top coat that was also a gloss.
 But I recommend that you seal your chairs with a protective top coat, especially if they will be seeing any kind of weather.

-I’m passionate about helping women learn to create a treasured home without spending a lot of time and money.
 I think learning how to spray paint plastic chairs qualifies as one of the easiest DIY projects anyone can do!